savannahlk/COMM-618/Final_Project.md

 <img width="1057" alt="Chart 1" src="https://user-images.githubusercontent.com/123258480/221330524-94e633ea-3a85-4a6b-8742-b8fdfe589dae.png">

 Financial incentives in the form of higher salaries and bonuses for certain positions is a recruiting strategy for DCPS.
-And [numbers from the Office of the State Superintendent of Education in D.C.](https://osse.dc.gov/page/district-columbia-educator-retention) show teacher retention rates improving in recent years.
+And [numbers from the Office of the State Superintendent of Education in D.C.](https://osse.dc.gov/page/district-columbia-educator-retention) show retention rates of current teachers improving in recent years.
 Between the 2020-21 and 2021-22 school years, 12% of teachers left the district, down from the 16% that left right before the 2019-20 school year and start of the pandemic.

 This most recent retention number puts D.C. on track with [the latest national statistic](https://nces.ed.gov/programs/coe/indicator/slc), which showed that about a decade ago between 2011 and 2013, around 11% of teachers left for another school district or the profession entirely, according to the National Center for Education Statistics.